bduyng/Ti.WKWebView/README.md

 webView.evalJS('myJSMethod();');
 ```
 Check out the example file for sending and receiving message back and forth.

+> **Note**: Since 2.3.0, this module also supports synchronous communication via `evalJSSync`.
+> Instead of `evalJS`, it takes only one parameter (the code to evaluate) and no callback.
+Instead,
+> it returns the JavaScript evaluation result directly.
+While we understand there might be use-cases for
+> this functionality, we highly recommend to use asynchronous communication instead, since synchronous method
+> calls with block the user interface and may cause in an app-termination for long-running evaluations.

 #### Inter-App Communication
 For using the URL schemes `mailto`, `tel`, `sms` and `itms-services` you only have to set the `allowedURLSchemes` property.
 Other URL schemes (i.e. `fb`) additionally need the corresponding `LSApplicationQueriesSchemes` key in the iOS plist dictionary of your `tiapp.xml`: